ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 You broke up pretty bad on my.

 1:19:51 _Thales:_
-Sorry, my laptop is really okay.
+Sorry, my laptop is really, really....
 The article seems to align itself to a more modular account of the central nervous system.
-But in contrast to modeler accounts, there are some dynamic distributor approaches that suggest that there are no parts of the brain with dedicated functions, right?
+But in contrast to moduler accounts, there are some dynamic distributed approaches that suggest that there are no parts of the brain with dedicated functions, right?
 But regions with various capacities present in software assembled test specific coalitions.
 So these coalitions sometimes are termed like transiently assembled local neuronal subsystems, right?

 1:20:22 _Maxwell:_
-Yeah, we're big fans of big fans.
+Yeah, we're big fans of Michael Anderson.

 1:20:26 _Thales:_
 Yeah, exactly.
 So these approaches specialism is only a functional footprint and brain functions never the result of fixed networks implementing specific processes, but the result of high order relations between regions.
 So my question with that in mind, knowing that you guys know these kind of approaches, right?
-Do I think that the level erco structure implied by the model could be cash out in terms of transient collisions built on the flight, such as flow talents?
+Do I think that the level structure implied by the model could be cash out in terms of transient collisions built on the flight, such as flow talents?

 1:20:55 _Maxwell:_
 Yes.
 I mean, we have a paper doing that from 2020.
-It's called neural and phenotypic representations under the Free Energy Principle.
+It's called Neural and Phenotypic representations under the Free Energy Principle.
 And it is one of our lesser known papers.
 Let me just put it in the chat quickly.
 And so what we show in this paper is that it's possible to simulate the transient formation of Markov blankets that basically track stimulus features.